Anoudalsaidi/MediBook-Appointment-System/README.md

 6-4-2026: Completed Home Page with Dark Mode and fully responsive layout

+7-4-2026:
-7-4-2026: Doctor Page Completed: Display all doctors from JSON - Search by name or specialty - Filter by specialty - Sort by rating or experience - Bookings stored in Local Storage
+* Doctor Page Completed: Display all doctors from JSON - Search by name or specialty - Filter by specialty - Sort by rating or experience - Bookings stored in Local Storage

+* Appointment Page:
+   - Displayed selected doctor info from localStorage.
+   - Form validation for all fields.
+   - Checked for duplicate appointments and prevented double booking.
+   - Generated unique reference number for each appointment.
+   - Displayed confirmation card under doctor info after successful booking.
+   - Cancel button clears form and allows new booking.

+* Contact Page:
+   - Clinic info dynamically loaded from JSON.

+All pages are fully responsive, styled consistently, and integrated with Dark Mode toggle.